Ivan123yoo/Assignment-4./code_and_results.md

 ## **Image Classification using K-Means Clustering**

-In this section, we apply **K-Means clustering** to classify Sentinel-2 satellite imagery, specifically distinguishing between **sea ice and open water**.
+In this section, we apply K-Means clustering to classify Sentinel-2 satellite imagery, specifically distinguishing between sea ice and open water.
 The goal is to leverage unsupervised learning to detect differences in spectral characteristics of Sentinel-2 bands.
 This method helps automate image classification, which is useful for environmental monitoring and climate research.

 We will:
 - Read Sentinel-2 image bands.